gevhaz/Lightningfocus/README.md

 ## Description

-Lightningfocus is a command line pomodoro timer written in Rust.
-It is intended for rotating between a small number of tasks but works just as well as a classic pomodoro timer.
+Lightningfocus is a command line Pomodoro timer written in Rust.
+It is intended for rotating between a small number of tasks but works just as well as a classic Pomodoro timer.

 ## Installation